Compliance Transformation Framework

 4. Implement Automated Tests:

-Write test code for specifications:
+Write test code for specifications across testing levels:

 Deliverable: Automated test suite with passing tests